 - All students MUST confirm registration with the Business Office.
 Many times students with financial aid and scholarships are purged because they do not give Business Affairs permission to use the financial aid and/or scholarship monies.

 - If a section of a class is closed, and the department offering the closed class wishes to allow an extra student into the closed section, that department should increase the seat limit in the class.
 It is advised that the person who raises the seat limit also immediately enroll the student into the correct section to prevent a random student from enrolling before the intended student has a chance to enroll.

 - Consideration should be given before dropping students to part-time status.
 Athletes, International Students, recipients of financial aid, members of sororities and fraternities, officers in SGA, etc., must be enrolled in full-time study.

 - Students who need to be enrolled in classes that have a time conflict, or exceptions to prerequisites, etc. will need to obtain a class schedule change form signed by the advisor and stamped by the offering department; which indicates departmental approval.
-If the completed form is submitted to the Registrar's Office within the appropriate dates (see below), it will be processed upon receipt.
+If the completed form is submitted to the Office of Academic Records within the appropriate dates (see below), it will be processed upon receipt.

 - The add and drop dates for all "parts of term" for the current semester are listed at the following Add and Drop Deadlines Links

 - Courses may not be dropped after the first eight weeks of a semester unless it can be clearly demonstrated that one of the following exists: